alexa/alexa-auto-sdk/samples/cpp/assets/MENU.md

 ### AudioFile<a id="audiofile"></a>

 The **AudioFile** action sends the specified audio file to Alexa as if it were an utterance.
 The audio file path is relative to the menu file.
+To extend this menu, save your audio files under `assets/inputs/` and add menu items that point to those files.

 For example: